thibaultduponchelle/archives/pages/community.md

    right-content='
 * [The Perl Foundation](http://www.perlfoundation.org/) - Dedicated to the advancement of the Perl programming language
 * [Enlightened Perl Organization](http://www.enlightenedperl.org/) - A membership organization created to support Perl ecosystem
-* [YAPC Europe Foundation](http://www.yapceurope.org/) - The YAPC::Europe Foundation (YEF) is a non-profit organization which works to promote Perl in Europe primarily through public events'
+* [YAPC::Europe Foundation](http://www.yapceurope.org/) - A non-profit organization which works to promote Perl in Europe primarily through public events'

 %}